JibbSmart/JoyShockMapper/README.md

 <a name="license">

 ## License
-JoyShockMapper is licensed under the MIT License - see [LICENSE.txt](LICENSE.txt).
+JoyShockMapper is licensed under the MIT License - see [LICENSE.md](LICENSE.md).